houen/RFEasy/README.md

     void setup() {
       Serial.begin(9600); //For debug printing
       listener.init_listener(2); //Receive on pin 2.
-Can be any pin you want }
+Can be any digital pin }

     void loop() {